Alumni Spotlight - Abi Rodriguez

 “Aims is a very loving and accepting environment, and easy to feel at home.”
 Abi said recalling her recent memories at Aims.

-Abi was so inspired by her time at Aims that she want to give back by creating a scholarship for concurrent enrollment students.
+Abi was so inspired by her time at Aims that she wanted to give back by creating a scholarship for concurrent enrollment students.
 She personally funds the “Double Agent Concurrent Enrollment Scholarship” and is the youngest person to ever start a scholarship at Aims Community College.

 Abi’s passion for her community and desire to change the world is something to be admired.
 We look forward to all that Abi will accomplish in the coming years and wish her the best success in all of her dreams as they come true.
-Thank you Abi for your big heart and support for the Aims Community!
-We have no doubt, you will do great things!

 - Alumni Spotlight